Mirabellensaft/learning-rust/ownership/assignments.md

   d.
 Define the function change().
 The function borrows a string, modifies is with push_str() and returns the reference to the string.
   e.
 Explain the output.

-#H2 Mutable References
+## Mutable References
   a.
 Make variable_c into a mutable variable.
   b.
 Change the parameter and the output of the function to the mutable refernces &mut String.
 Move the mutable reference to variable_c to the function.
   a.
 Print variable_c.

-  d.
+## Play with References

+  a.
 Define two different variables, both referencing mutably to variable_c.
-  e.
+  b.
 Print both variables.
-  f.
+  c.
 Explain a data races.
-  g.
+  d.
 Make one of the variables reference immutably to variable_c.
-  h.
+  e.
 Explain the outcome.

+## Dangling References